MustCodeAl/programming_mental_notes/README.md

 	f. patterns: Data collections, data encoding, and dataflow,

-3. Research and decide on focus areas - think in terms of modularity, use case, and distributive scaling strategies - then choose approach,
+3. Research and decide on focus areas - think in terms of modularity, use case, and distributive scaling strategies
 4. Write good pseudo code - to make it easier to name stuff later down the line
 5. Write good tests - to allow for debugging, minimize bugs, and the problem actually being solved
 6. Implement the code - solve the simplest problems, dont be afraid to use an extra dependency or two as you can inline them later